 UK, Ireland, Australia, and India: Cadbury Dairy Milk

-This simple British milk chocolate bar is one of the most popular candies in the world, topping lists of favorite candies in a whopping four countries.
-That includes its country of origin, though in 2012 the Galaxy bar topped sales charts there.
+This simple British milk chocolate bar is one of the most popular candies in the world, topping lists of favorite candies in a whopping four countries, including its country of origin.

 Though many Americans are familiar with the German chocolate Ritter Sport, it’s Milka that takes the cake for most popular candy in the country.
 This milk chocolate bar and its many varieties also top charts in at least five other countries across Western, Central and Eastern Europe.
 Five!

 Another fun fact for you – this favorite candy of Saudi Arabia is just another name for the Dove bar.
 In fact, the packaging looks almost identical except for the name, right down to the loopy font.